Freedom of Information Publication Scheme

 The Commission's work also involves making legislation more accessible to the public.
 The Commission produces and maintains the following, all of which are available free online:

-- the Legislation Directory, an online searchable guide to legislative changes to all 3,000+ Acts of the Oireachtas, and to the 1,364 pre-1922 Acts retained in force in 2007: it is regularly updated, and published on the electronic Irish Statute Book website, www.irishstatutebook.ie.
-The Commission has also developed a separate Legislation Directory of Statutory Instruments (those made from 1972 onwards), also available at www.irishstatutebook.ie.
+- the Legislation Directory, an online searchable guide to legislative changes to all 3,000+ Acts of the Oireachtas, and to the 1,364 pre-1922 Acts retained in force in 2007: it is updated on a weekly basis, and published on the Electronic Irish Statute Book website, www.irishstatutebook.ie and linked from each Act.
+Also included in the Legislation Directory is a separate Legislation Directory of Statutory Instruments (those made from 1972 onwards), also available at www.irishstatutebook.ie and linked from the SIs.

-- Revised Acts: Over 360 Revised Acts (Acts as amended, rather than as enacted), which includes over 100 pre-2005 much-used Acts, and all textually amended Acts from 2005 onwards (other than Finance and Social Welfare Acts), available on the Commission’s website, www.lawreform.ie.
+- Revised Acts: over 440 Revised Acts (Acts as amended rather than as enacted), around half of which are pre-2004 much used Acts, and around half of which are all textually amended Acts from 2004 onwards (other than Finance and the Social Welfare Consolidation Act 2005), available linked from the relevant Acts as enacted on the Electronic Irish Statute Book (eISB) and the Commission’s website, www.lawreform.ie at Revised Acts (lawreform.ie).

 - the Classified List of In-Force Acts in Ireland, a list of all Acts of the Oireachtas that remain in force (2,000+) and over 100 pre-1922 Acts, organised under 36 subject headings (such as Commercial Law, Criminal Law, Employment Law, Environment, Family Law, Land Law, Taxation); and over 15,000 In-Force Statutory Instruments made under those Acts.
-This is updated regularly and is also available on the Commission’s website, www.lawreform.ie.
+This is updated regularly and is also available on the Commission’s website, www.lawreform.ie and linked from the eISB.

 Decision Making Process of the Commission

-The Commission consists of 5 members, the President, a full time Commissioner and 3 part-time Commissioners.
+The Commission consists of 5 members, the President, a full time Commissioner and three part-time Commissioners.
 Commissioners are appointed by the Government for a term of up to 5 years, and their appointment may be renewed.
-The President of the Commission, Ms Justice Mary Laffoy, is a former judge of the Supreme Court.
-The full-time Commissioner, Raymond Byrne, is a barrister and was previously the Commission’s Director of Research.
-The 3 part-time Commissioners are: Ms Justice Carmel Stewart, Judge of the High Court, Professor Donncha O’Connell, School of Law NUI Galway and Mr Tom O’Malley, Barrister-at-law, and School of Law NUI Galway.
+The President of the Commission, Mr Justice Frank Clarke, is a former Chief Justice of Ireland.
+The full-time Commissioner, Richard Barrett, is a barrister and was previously Deputy Director General of the Office of the Attorney General.
+The three part-time Commissioners are: Mr Justice Maurice Collins, Judge of the Court of Appeal, Dr Andrea Mulligan, Assistant Professor at the School of Law, Trinity College Dublin and, and Ms Justice Niamh Hyland, Judge of the High Court. .

 Commission Management Committee